creativogee/nest-cron-manager/README.md

 We are also passing a `ttl` field to specify the time to live for the job lock in seconds.

-Asides from the `distributed` and `ttl` fields which are used internally, you can pass any other configuration you want to the cron job which can be accessed in the job handler function.
+Asides from the `distributed` and `ttl` fields which are used internally, you can pass any other configuration you want to the cron job which can be accessed in the job handler.

 NB: The context field must be a valid JSON string.

-You can access the `lens` object which is an instance of the `Lens` class to capture logs and metrics for the job.
+You can access a `lens` object which is an instance of the `Lens` class to capture logs and metrics for the job.

 ```typescript
 import { CronManager } from 'nest-cron-manager';